NunoSempere/SoGive-CSER-evaluation-public/3-drafts/0-thresholds/1-draft/index.md

 - ...mentoring
 - etc.

-Each of these is a proxy for the ultimate impact.
-And we'd hope that these proxies scale roughly linearly.
-Or that if some organization has better proxies than another organization, they will be better overall.
+Each of these is a proxy for the ultimate impact -- and we'd hope that these proxies scale roughly linearly, or that if some organization has better proxies than another organization, they will be better overall.

-But when comparing what quantity of one unit is better than what quantity of another unit, we are back to having to have some sort of relative value or direct existential risk comparison.
+But when comparing what quantity of one unit is better than what quantity of another unit, we are back to needing some sort of relative value or direct existential risk comparison.

-We could remember that ultimately, we want to make some decision, for example, whether to fund some project or not, and we could directly look for **sanity checks, or thresholds which would make our decision clear**:
+We could remember that ultimately, we want to make some decision -- for example, whether to fund a project -- and we could directly look for **sanity checks, or thresholds which would make our decision clear**:

 - Is the project strictly worse or strictly better than some other project that we could fund instead?
 - Is the organization not doing anything at all?